Skip to contents

 A data.table containing processed observations as a series of nested data.frames as well as variables containing metadata.
 These are:

-• obs: (observations with the addition of empirical reporting proportions and and restricted to the specified maximum delay).
+• obs: (observations with the addition of empirical reporting proportions and restricted to the specified maximum delay).

 • new_confirm: Incidence of notifications by reference and report date.
 Empirical reporting distributions are also added.